Exploring the Modern 4Ps of Marketing: What Are The 4Ps?

 The First Modern P of Marketing: Promotion

-Similar to the original 4Ps, promotion is vital to digital marketing success, but its emphasis has shifted.
+Similar to the original four Ps of marketing, promotion is vital to digital marketing success, but its emphasis has shifted.
 Instead of directly promoting a product or solution, promotion – in the modern framework – involves activities that direct audiences towards experiences with your brand.
 With engaging, compelling digital experiences in place, you can then build brand trust through personalized interactions and a journey that provides a visitor with the content they want, when they want it.
 A good, modern digital promotion strategy needs to juggle three essential elements: audience-centricity, balance across promotions and continuous testing.

 Modern promotion is audience-centric in that you need to take into consideration the multiple buying personas you’ve created for your different prospects and customers.
 It also needs to be balanced across distribution channels, like social media, email, ads and others.
 Lastly, modern promotion is continuously tested to see what works and what doesn’t so you can make sure your efforts are having the impact you want.